 By following some basic guidelines, you can do your part to keep kids safe.

 It may sound simple, but slowing down in school areas can be a big step in the right direction for drivers of semi-trucks.
+Whenever you come across a warning or safety sign, slowing down is considered to be a prudent option (for signs, look what I found here).
 According to the Department of Transportation, a passenger vehicle weighing 4,000 pounds, traveling under ideal conditions at a speed of 65 miles per hour would take 316 feet to stop (nearly the length of a football field).
 A fully-loaded tractor-trailer weighing 80,000 pounds traveling under ideal conditions at a speed of 65 miles per hour, however, will take 525 feet to stop (almost the length of two football fields).
 Be on the lookout for school zones, which often have much lower speed limits.
 This is especially the case before and after school.
 Most school zones are marked with a sign that contains flashing lights during specific hours.

 It can be frustrating for drivers to be stuck behind a school bus that makes frequent stops.
 It’s essential, though, that you don’t pass a bus as it’s picking up children to take them to school or dropping them off after school.
 It is illegal in every state in this country to pass a bus stopped with its stop arm extended and lights flashing.
 Try to stay farther behind a bus than you would another vehicle.
 This gives you more time to stop when necessary.
 Many experts point out that the ten feet around a school bus is the most dangerous for children.

 Before and after school, a lot of children walk or ride their bike.
 Not all of them utilize the appropriate crosswalks, making it dangerous for drivers in the area.
 Be especially alert near schools, and keep your eyes on the road at all times.
 Follow the signs of school crossing guards, even if you’re in a hurry.
-Also, if you happen to be driving in a neighborhood around the time children are dismissed from school, watch for kids playing in the street or darting back and forth between yards.
+If you drive in a neighborhood around the time children are dismissed from school, watch for kids playing in and around the street.

 If you know you’re going to be driving near a school during the typical arrival or dismissal times, give yourself extra time to reach your destination.
 Use major highways and interstates rather than residential routes, even in towns and cities with colleges and/or universities.